weigert/territory/thoughts/engine.md

 - Sprite and Block Outlines (-> picking)
 - Shader Effects: Fog, Bloom, Blur, Grain, Particles

+- VBO Indexing
+- Different Draw Shape Possibilities!
+  -> Chairs?
+Tables? etc!
+  -> Grasses and similar plant stuff!
+- Add the Blueprint class and allow for generation of "models" of objects.

 and: I want to see if I can get the DOF shader to slightly make the map that we can see see-through in a visually appealing way, so that we can still see stuff behind a certain area.